Performance Evaluations for Graduate Teaching Assistants

 Duties as basis for performance evaluations

 The assessment of performance will be based on job duties assigned to the GTA as articulated in a position description or on the GTA Appointment form.
-The GTA Position Description template provides a general position description that can be modified to include specific duty assignments; this form and several others regarding GTAs and GRAs can be found on the Human Resource Management Student Employment / Hires page.
+The GTA Position Description template provides a general position description that can be modified to include specific duty assignments; this form and several others regarding GTAs and GRAs can be found on the Grad and Student Hourly Evaluations page.

 Performance evaluations deadlines